Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

     ```
   ),
   caption: [Architecture diagram for the convolutional neural net.
-In the input layer, $k$ refers to the measurement step.]
+In the input, $k$ refers to the measurement step.]
 ) <cnn-architecture-diagram>

 The Adam optimizer and binary cross-entropy were employed for optimization and loss calculation, respectively.